rehierl/node-tree-outliner/3-0-0-associations.md

   TOC that are within the current context and to hide/fold parts that are outside of it.

-An outliner must allow to manually change the display of a tree depending on actions executed on the display itself (i.e. tree -> tree):
+A design must allow to manually change the display of a tree depending on actions executed on the display itself (i.e. tree -> tree):

 * Allow to show/unfold and to hide/fold a section, if the corresponding